frictionlessdata/datapackage/CONTRIBUTING.md

 ### Table schema changes

-1. A field type MUST NOT change default `format`.
-Example: does https://github.com/frictionlessdata/datapackage/pull/23 align with this?
+1. A field type MUST NOT change default `format`
 2. A field type MUST NOT remove `format` pattern options
 3. A field type MAY add `format` pattern options